-- Combine your analyte solution from the titration of antacids in part C, neutralized standard solution from part D, and any left-over antacid samples, and pour it down the drain. - Rinse the buret with DI water.
+- Combine your analyte solution from the titration of antacids in Part C, and any left-over antacid samples in the 1 L bottle containing NaOH. - Slowly add your standardized HCl solution to the 1 L bottle. - Use an alkacid paper strip to test the pH of the solution.
+If it is acidic, slowly add sodium bicarbonate to the bottle until fizzing can no longer be observed. - Pour the neutralized solution down the drain with copious amount of water. - Rinse the 1 L bottles with water. - Rinse the buret with DI water.
 Then, leaving the stopcock open, return the inverted burets to the buret storage bucket.